muhtasim50/greenshoppers_v1/README.md

 ## Run the Bank_App
 ### `npm start`

-## Run the client & server with concurrently
+## Run the client & server of greenmartapp with concurrently
 ### `npm run dev`

 ## Run the Express server only